cgwire/kitsu/docs/department/README.md

 ![Department people filled](../img/getting-started/people_department_filled.png)

-Once someone is linked to a deparment, the artist will have direct access to their deparment view on the global page.
+Once someone is linked to a department, the artist will directly access their department view on the global page.

-Deparment supervisor will ba able to comment all the tasks from their department and assign only people from the same deparment(s).
+The department supervisor will be able to comment on all the tasks from their department and assign only people from the same department (s).

 ![Department filtered view](../img/getting-started/department_filtered_view.png)

 ## Link custom column to department

 You can now link your custom column to a **department**.
-This way this custom column will be seen on the department filtered view of the **Supervisor** and *Artist**.
+This way, this custom column will be seen on the department-filtered view of the **Supervisor** and *Artist**.

-On the global page of the asset or the shot, click on the arrow on the direct right of your custom column, and click on **Edit**
+On the global page of the asset or the shot, click on the arrow on the direct right of your custom column, and click on **Edit**.

 ![Custom column Edit](../img/getting-started/custom_column_edit.png)

-From there you can link the custom column to one or more department.
+You can link the custom column to one or more departments.
 Click on the department from the list and then click on **add** to be effective.

 ![Department custom column edit](../img/getting-started/custom_column_detail_department.png)

-Now people link to this deparment will see this custom column on their filtered view.
+Now people linked to this department will see this custom column on their filtered view.

 ![Department custom column filtered view](../img/getting-started/department_filtered_view_column.png)